 What is the Maureen’s Haven Homeless Outreach Program?

-Screening of guests consist of Breath-a-Lyzer Test, a physical check of the person and baggage and visual monitoring of the guest’s behavior.
+Screening of guests consists of Breath-a-Lyzer Test, a physical check of the person and baggage and visual monitoring of the guest’s behavior.

 After dinner guests are given the opportunity to attend an AA Meeting*, take a hot shower*, get warm clothes, consult with a medical professional or social worker*, play board games, attend an English (ESL) Class, watch a movie or just rest.

 Volunteers (Innkeepers) stay to monitor the guests overnight.
-At day break (5 am) a breakfast crew arrives to prepare and serve a sunstantial, hearty morning meal.
+At daybreak (5 am) a breakfast crew arrives to prepare and serve a substantial, hearty morning meal.
 In addition, a bagged lunch is prepared for each guest to take with them upon departure.